bkvogel/kumozu/README.md

 * Few dependencies.
 The code should compile with little modification on most platforms that support C++11.
 An optimized BLAS implementation is highly recommended, though.

-* Uses OpenBLAS sgemm to perform the matrix multiplications and optimized convolutions using the method described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.137.482&rep=rep1&type=pdf).
+* Uses OpenBLAS or Intel MKL sgemm to perform the matrix multiplications and optimized convolutions using the method described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.137.482&rep=rep1&type=pdf).
 This method can use a bit more memory than the naive method but is often much faster.
 This makes it fast enough to experiment with datasets such as MNIST and CIFAR in a reasonable amount of time (if you have a fast CPU).

 * Any node/layer in a network (including the whole network) can use the Jacobian checker that is included in the base `Node` class.
 This makes it easy to verify that a network or newly-created node is computing its gradients correctly.